-The following page includes a timeline for statewide professional development to support the full implementation of OAS, Oklahoma's college- and career-ready (CCR) standards.
-In the timeline, funding was once listed as a significant obstacle.
-SEA leadership revised professional development budgets and realigned professional development priorities to ensure that the most critical activities received necessary funding.
-The five activities listed in the timeline - Hiring REAC3H Coaches; Facilitating Collaboration between Higher Education Faculty and PK-12 Educators; Facilitating Collaboration between Career and Technical Educators, Business Representatives, and PK-12 Educators; Strengthening Support to Teachers through REAC3H; and PD On Your Plan - are the top professional development priorities for the State in terms of implementation of OAS.
+The following page includes a timeline for statewide professional development to support the full implementation of OAS, Oklahoma's college- and career-ready (CCR) standards, including the Common Core State Standards (CCSS).
+In the timeline, funding was once is listed as a significant obstacle.
+SEA leadership is currently reviewing has revised professional development budgets and realigneding professional development priorities to ensure that the most critical activities received necessary funding.
+The four-five activities listed in the timeline - Hiring REAC3H Coaches; Providing Curriculum Mapping Software; Facilitating Collaboration between Higher Education Faculty and PK-12 Educators; and Facilitating Collaboration between Career and Technical Educators, Business Representatives, and PK-12 Educators; Strengthening Support to Teachers through REAC3H; and PD On Your Plan - are the top professional development priorities for the State in terms of implementation of CCR standardsOAS.